 As you can see, the spectrum of content ranges from simply translating your English material into more languages to creating fully customized experiences as eBay does.
-Once you know what international content you will provide, you will need to decide how to structure your website for international SEO.
+Once you know what international content you will provide, you must decide how to structure your website for international SEO.

 Not sure which countries to optimize for international SEO?
 One input to consider is identifying countries generating a lot of links or traffic to your site.
-Use Alexa’s free Site Overview tool to check what countries drive traffic to your site.
+Our friends at Linguise have a to-the-point guide on how to choose your translation languages with analytics and market data.
+Alternatively, you can use Google Analytics to check what countries drive traffic to your site.
 If you see a lot of traffic from a country you haven’t optimized your website, you might consider optimizing for those countries.
 You can also use the Language report in Google Analytics to see your users’ language.

 Step 2: Set Up an International SEO-Friendly URL Structure

 Your URL structure helps Google figure out which of your pages to show searchers in different countries.
 This is part of geo-targeting, which focuses on location.
 To further target language, we’ll also show you how to use the hreflang tag in a moment.

 Most businesses either set up a whole new website for each target country or add a subdirectory structure to their existing website.
 Your approach will depend mainly on the resources you can dedicate to creating and maintaining it.
 Let’s talk about the pros and cons of each URL structure for international SEO.

 A Subdirectory for Each Country on Your Main Website